 ||Bachelor of Arts in Literature

-With the comprehensiveness and originality, systematic curriculum, university-wide educational and social environments of Waseda University, we offer students opportunities to experience academic, cultural, language and value exchanges so that they can take the initiative in contributing to the global community.
+With comprehensiveness, originality, and a systematic curriculum, combined with the university-wide educational and social environments of Waseda University, we offer students opportunities to experience academic, cultural, language and value exchanges so that they can take the initiative in contributing to the global community.

 Philosophies and Goals of the School